ABOUT US

 FOUNDER & CEO

-In 2013, Diviya founded Friends of Clayton County Cats in response to the urgent need for change.
-At the time, the euthanasia rate at Clayton County Animal Control was over 95%, and every community cat brought to the shelter was euthanized.
-Since then, Diviya’s efforts have saved the lives of more than 20,000 cats from Clayton County alone.
+In 2013, Diviya Roney founded Friends of Clayton County Cats in response to a heartbreaking crisis: the euthanasia rate at Clayton County Animal Control had exceeded 95%, and every community cat brought to the shelter was automatically euthanized.
+Determined to change this, Diviya led efforts that have since saved the lives of over 20,000 cats in Clayton County alone.

-Driven by her passion for protecting community cats and reducing shelter intake, Diviya established Frida's Foundation in 2019.
-The Foundation’s mission was to eliminate the euthanasia of healthy owned pets and community cats through high-volume spay/neuter services, community outreach, collaboration, and advocacy.
-Although based in Georgia, Diviya’s impact extends nationally, having mentored citizens in Texas, Florida, Pennsylvania, Nevada, Wisconsin, New Jersey, New York, Hawaii, and Michigan.
+Fueled by a deep commitment to protecting community cats and reducing shelter intake, Diviya launched Frida’s Foundation in 2019.
+The Foundation’s mission was to prevent the euthanasia of healthy owned pets and community cats through high-volume spay/neuter, community outreach, advocacy, and collaboration.
+While rooted in Georgia, Diviya’s influence has reached far beyond state lines—mentoring advocates across Texas, Florida, Pennsylvania, Nevada, Wisconsin, New Jersey, New York, Hawaii, and Michigan.

-Diviya Roney has relaunched Frida and Max Foundation to continue to honor the life of Katie, Max and Frida.
-Diviya and her teams work to spread the message that humane, proactive solutions are the key to protecting vulnerable animals and moving every county in Georgia closer to achieving no-kill status.
+She has also relaunched the Frida and Max Foundation to honor the lives of Katie, Max, and Frida.
+Through this work, Diviya and her dedicated teams continue to promote humane, forward-thinking solutions to protect vulnerable animals and guide Georgia communities toward a no-kill future.